pypeaday/eol-dr/checklist.md

 3. Go through MonicaDB and save what you find relevant somewhere else

 4. Most of our important documents are going to be in paperless-ngx.
-The link is on Dashy - follow it and save files as you need to
+The link is on Dashy - follow it and save files as you need to.

 ### Wireless network

 - Jeremy can help setup a regular ol' wifi router.
 Our Netgear Orbi is being used as Access Points right now, but you can just reset them and use it as the router like we did for a while.
+(TODO: actually not done yet, Orbi still being used as the router)

 ### Restarting network services